jip67/3cx2mqtt/README.md

 We apply a slight customization to the pjsip build to better support chan_respoke and WebRTC in general by increasing the maximum number of ice candidates that pjsip allows.

+I made a small modification so this container wil also register a sip extension on a 3CX

 ## usage

 A bundled python script [sip2mqtt.py](https://github.com/MartyTremblay/sip2mqtt) allows the monitoring of SIP connections and publishes the CallerID payload to an MQTT channel.
 The entrypoint command requires the following parametters: